Joseph Lewis Loutzenhiser

 Native Oregonian.
 Born and raised in Portland, summers in Seaside, Gearhart, north coast, college in Eugene, resident of Ashland since 1990.
 Technically I've lived in Ashland the majority of my life, but northern Oregon still feels like home to me.

 Proud father of two grown sons.
-The younger working at a local publishing company.
+The younger going to school for a computer science degree at Southern Oregon University.
 The older is working at a shoe manufacturing company in Philomath.
 When your children are young you wonder what they might be like once grown and then they turn out more wonderful than anything you had imagined.

 Spoken for.

 Single sibling - a sister.
 She's got more character, creativity, fire, and gumption than anyone I know.
-Also, she takes care of my aging father, so she's an angel as well.
-They live on the other end of the state, and I miss them both.
+Also, she took care of my aging father, so she's an angel as well.
+She lives on the other end of the state, so I don't visit as often as I'd like.

 Went to college for writing, never finished.
 Discovered computers and programming and pursued that instead.

 Apolitical, unbiased, and unpolarized.
 Skeptical and pragmatic.
 Abhor labels.
 No social media.
-Smart phone is nearly 8 years old.
 Permanent media diet.
 Not part of a brand.
-Got my quills up online with Duck Duck Go, Privacy Badger, and a hosts file ad blocker.
+Got my quills up online with Duck Duck Go, Privacy Badger, and a router with an ad-blocker.

 Travels: Canada, South Korea, North Korea, Hong Kong, Thailand, Malaysia, Singapore, Netherlands, Italy, Austria, Germany, Mexico, Costa Rica.